villekf/OMEGA-doc/docs/source/algorithms.rst

 COSEM
 ^^^^^

+Full name(s): Complete-data ordered subsets expectation maximization

+Enable with ``options.COSEM``.

-Unlike OSEM, has guaranteed convergence but is much slower to converge.
+Unlike `OSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mlem-osem>`_, has guaranteed convergence but is much slower to converge.
 No transmission tomography version.
 It is recommended to use ECOSEM or ACOSEM instead.
 Regularized version available with OSL-COSEM.

 Based on: https://doi.org/10.1117/12.467144

 ECOSEM
 ^^^^^^

+Full name(s): Enhanced complete-data ordered subsets expectation maximization

+Enable with ``options.ECOSEM``.

 Uses both `OSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mlem-osem>`_ and `COSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#cosem>`_ to compute a converged version.
 Faster than regular COSEM.
 ACOSEM probably provides faster convergence.
 No transmission tomography version.
 Note that the "weighting" between COSEM and OSEM is identical to that of the original article!